plattpou/TimeSeries/README.md

 # TimeSeries
 Java8 + Jax-RS + Jersey, secure API implementation.
+The idea is to provide a simple API that allows to track arbitrary counts, this project is intended to handle heavy traffic and big data storing it in an apache cassandra cluster.

 # Intended Technologies
 * Java 8